Meet Our Team

 Malori has seen firsthand what a difference Occupational Therapy services make with her nephews and looks forward to building therapeutic relationships and growth with the families of Pierce County.

-Michelle Whitney is a nationally certified and licensed Occupational therapy assistant at Sky Bridge therapies.
+Michelle Lane is a nationally certified and licensed Occupational therapy assistant at Sky Bridge therapies.
 She graduated from Green River College with an Associates degree in applied science.

 Through Michelle’s life experiences she has developed a passion for working with children.
 She strives to connect with families to provide a rewarding and successful therapy experience while making a positive change for the children as they are working toward their independence.